Egypt–Pakistan relations

 Egypt–Pakistan relations refers to the bilateral relations between the Arab Republic of Egypt and the Islamic Republic of Pakistan.
-Modern relations traced back to 1947 when founder of Pakistan Muhammad Ali Jinnah paid a farewell visit to Egypt on the special invitation sent by King Fuad II.
+Modern relations date back to 1947 when the founder of Pakistan Muhammad Ali Jinnah paid a farewell visit to Egypt on a special invitation by King Fuad II.
 Egypt has an embassy in Islamabad and Pakistan has an embassy in Cairo.
-Both countries are members of the OIC (Organisation of Islamic Cooperation) and the "D8".
+Both countries are members of the Organisation of Islamic Cooperation (OIC) and the "D8".
 Pakistan and Egypt are both designated Major Non-NATO allies, giving them access to certain levels of hardware and surplus military equipment from the United States.

-Both Egypt and Pakistan have a close nationalist bond, the two nations were founded as modern nation-states in an era of nationalism, with a pre-dominant Muslim population.
+Both Egypt and Pakistan have a close nationalist bond; the two nations were founded as modern nation-states in an era of nationalism, with a pre-dominant Muslim population.
 Modern Egypt regards its founder as Muhammad Ali of Egypt while Muhammad Ali Jinnah is regarded as Pakistan's founder.